kexiZeroing/kexiZeroing.github.io/src/posts/understand-event-loop.md

 You may argue that `setTimeout` should be logged first because a task is run first before clearing the microtask queue.
 Well, you are right.
 But, no code runs in JS unless an event has occurred and the event is queued as a task.
 At the execution of any JS file, the JS engine wraps the contents in a function and associates the function with an event `start`, and add the event to the task queue.
 After emits the program `start` event, the JavaScript engine pulls that event off the queue, executes the registered handler, and then our program runs.

+Any task that takes longer than 50 milliseconds is a long task.
+When a user attempts to interact with a page when there are many long tasks, the user interface will feel unresponsive.
+To prevent the main thread from being blocked for too long, you can break up a long task into several smaller ones.
+One method developers have used to break up tasks into smaller ones involves `setTimeout()`.
+With this technique, you pass the function to `setTimeout()`.
+This postpones execution of the callback into a separate task, even if you specify a timeout of 0.

 ```js
 // blocks the rendering (freezes the webpage)
 button.addEventListener('click', event => {